google/WebFundamentals/src/content/en/updates/2019/08/barcode-detection.md

 ### Conclusion

-The way from a first feature idea to a fully standardized and shipping API can be long.
+The path from feature idea to standardized, shipped API can be long.
 While we're still iterating on face detection and text detection, we're extremely happy that barcode detection has made it and is now a first-class browser API.
-Please share what you create with it, we can't wait to see the cool new apps you build!
+Please share what you create with it.
+We can't wait to see the cool new apps you build!

 ### Helpful Links